francesco-mazzoni/Master-thesis/Optimization procedure/Optimization with clothoids/models/Method estimateCP/readme.md

 3) Create a raw data struct: open raw_data_creation.m and create a rawdata struct for first-guess results
 4) Perform the optimization via min_solver.m

-All the other Matlab files are Matlab functions that are called in the main scripts listed above
+All the other Matlab files are Matlab functions that are called in the main scripts listed above.